DerBrunoIR/SystemGoverner/README.md

                 uninstall=Shell('rm /tmp/pandoc.deb'),
                 detect=Shell('test -f /tmp/pandoc.deb'),
             ),
-            # A utility for Dpkg already exists and we use it here as target State.
+            # A utility for global dpkg installations already exists and we use it here as target State.
             # Notice: here we can access the previously downloaded file '/tmp/pandoc.deb'.
-            target=Dpkg('pandoc', '/tmp/pandoc.deb'), # installing via dpkg always requires root
+            target=Dpkg('pandoc', '/tmp/pandoc.deb'), # requires ROOT
         ),
     ).ensure_installed() # finally we call ensure_installed once on the root of the defined tree.
 ```